State media: Iran fires cruise missiles during naval drill | Headlines

 Iran fired cruise missiles Thursday as part of a naval drill in the Gulf of Oman, state media reported, amid heightened tensions with the US.

-Following the US' re-imposition of sanctions on Iran, Tehran gradually and publicly abandoned the deal's limits on its nuclear development as a series of escalating incidents pushed the two countries to the brink of war at the beginning of the year.
+Following the US's re-imposition of sanctions on Iran, Tehran gradually and publicly abandoned the deals limits on its nuclear development as a series of escalating incidents pushed the two countries to the brink of war at the beginning of the year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)